Super-stability in the Student-Project Allocation Problem with Ties: An algorithm for SPA-ST under super-stability

-\subsection{Properties of super-stable matchings in { SPA-ST}}
+\subsection{Properties of super-stable matchings in {\sc spa-st}}

-In this section, we consider properties of the set of super-stable matchings in an instance of { SPA-ST}.
-To achieve this, we show that the Unpopular Projects Theorem for { SPA-S} (see Theorem \ref{thrm:rural-spa-s}) holds for { SPA-ST} under super-stability. \begin{restatable}[]{theorem}{upt} For a given instance $I$ of { SPA-ST}, the following holds. \begin{enumerate}
+In this section, we consider properties of the set of super-stable matchings in an instance of {\sc spa-st}.
+We show that the Unpopular Projects Theorem for {\sc spa-s} (see Theorem \ref{thrm:rural-spa-s}) holds for {\sc spa-st} under super-stability. \begin{restatable}[]{theorem}{upt} For a given instance $I$ of {\sc spa-st}, the following holds: \begin{enumerate} \item each lecturer is assigned the same number of students in all super-stable matchings; \item exactly the same students are unassigned in all super-stable matchings; \item a project offered by an undersubscribed lecturer has the same number of students in all super-stable matchings. \end{enumerate} \end{restatable}

-\item Each lecturer is assigned the same number of students in all super-stable matchings. \item Exactly the same students are unassigned in all super-stable matchings. \item A project offered by an undersubscribed lecturer has the same number of students in all super-stable matchings. \end{enumerate} \end{restatable}
+\begin{proof} Let $M$ and $M^*$ be two arbitrary super-stable matchings in $I$.
+Let $I'$ be an instance of {\sc spa-s} obtained from $I$ by breaking the ties in $I$ in some way.
+Then by Proposition \ref{proposition1}, each of $M$ and $M^*$ is stable in $I'$.
+Thus by Theorem \ref{thrm:rural-spa-s}, each lecturer is assigned the same number of students in $M$ and $M^*$, exactly the same students are unassigned in $M$ and $M^*$, and a project offered by an undersubscribed lecturer has the same number of students in $M$ and $M^*$. \end{proof}